harshalparmar/snake-game/README.md

 # snake-game
-A simple snake game in java
+A simple snake game in JavaScript

+Note: Only for Desktop

 Github pages: https://harshalparmar.github.io/snake-game/